muratk5n/thirdwave/en/README.md

 ---

+Sure not exactly "a good guy" but he was fighting commies for you, how else did ppl think he achieved all of that?

+---

 Well you sided with US, and now in case of "an event" you'd have to fight the Chinese..
 A tough spot.